Mark Carney is sworn in as Canada's new prime minister as country deals with Trump's trade war

 The governing Liberal Party had appeared poised for a historic election defeat this year until Trump declared economic war and repeatedly has said Canada should become the 51st state.
 Now the party and its new leader could come out on top.

-Carney has said he’s ready to meet with Trump if he shows “respect for Canadian sovereignty″ and is willing to take ”a common approach, a much more comprehensive approach for trade.″
+Carney has said he’s ready to meet with Trump if he shows respect for Canadian sovereignty.
+He said he doesn’t plan to visit Washington at the moment but hopes to have a phone call with the president soon.

+“The president is a successful businessman and deal maker.
+We’re his largest client in so many industries,” Carney said.
+“Clients expect respect and working together in a proper commercial way.”

+Carney navigated crises when he was the head of the Bank of Canada during the 2008 financial crisis, and then in 2013 when he became the first noncitizen to run the Bank of England — helping to manage the worst impacts of Brexit in the U.K.

 Trump put 25% tariffs on Canada’s steel and aluminum and is threatening sweeping tariffs on all Canadian products April 2.
 He has threatened economic coercion in his annexation threats and suggested the border is a fictional line.